strixeyecom/go-loader/README.md

 Required software and installations.

 * go-loader has no external dependencies.
-It will work on all machines, with supported operating systems.
+It will work on all machines with supported operating systems and cpu architectures.

 ### Installation